mitsuba-renderer/drjit/docs/special.rst

 Tensors
 -------

-Dr.Jit also includes a general n-dimensional array type (nowadays colloquially referred to as a `tensor <https://en.wikipedia.org/wiki/Tensor>`__, though this term technically isn't 100% correct).
+Dr.Jit also includes a general n-dimensional array type colloquially referred to as a `tensor <https://en.wikipedia.org/wiki/Tensor>`__.
 The tensor types all have a capital ``X`` in their name to denote their dynamic shape (e.g., :py:class:`drjit.cuda.TensorXf16`).

 A tensor is internally represented by a :ref:`flat array <flat_arrays>` and a